phillipgessert/phillipgessert.github.io/pricing.md

 All ebooks are handcoded and built for quality across devices.
 They're optimized for size and performace, and are made with classic typographical principles in mind.

 They include working HTML and logical Tables of Contents, all appropriate metadata, page breaks per-chapter, and every convention expected of a well-formed ebook.
-Finished files are provided in Kindle and ePub formats.
+Finished files are provided in ePub format.

 ## Print books